 Are you looking for a quick and easy (and yummy) treat to make for the holidays?
 Then you MUST try this Crock-Pot Candy Cane Bark recipe.
 Candy bark is so easy to make (and made even easier when you use your crock-pot to help melt the white chocolate) and makes a great gift to give at the holidays too.
-Just package it up in some cute Christmas tins or cellophane bags and you have a great gift!
+Just package it up in some cute Christmas tins or cellophane bags and you have a great gift perfect for friends, family, neighbors, co-worker or the teachers at your children’s school!

 With only 2 ingredients you can have this fabulous candy recipe done in no time!

-- Put one gallon sized Ziploc bag inside another one gallon Ziploc bag so that you have a double bag arrangement going on.
+- Put one gallon sized zippered plastic bag inside another one gallon zippered plastic bag so that you have a double bag arrangement going on.

-- Place the peppermint candy canes in the doubled Ziploc bags and zip the bags closed removing most of the air.
+- Place the peppermint candy canes in the doubled zippered plastic bags and zip the bags closed removing most of the air.

 - With a rubber mallet, hammer or the end of a rolling pin crush the candy canes until you have a nice mixture of small chunks and candy cane dust.

-- Pour crushed candy canes into the melted white chocolate and stir until well mixed and candy canes are covered with melted white chocolate.
+- Pour half of the crushed candy canes into the melted white chocolate and stir until well mixed and candy canes are covered with melted white chocolate.

 - Pour melted white chocolate and candy cane mixture into center of prepared cookie sheet.

-- Working quickly, spread candy mixture evenly on cookie sheet with a rubber spatula making sure that there are no overly thick or thin areas.
+- Working quickly, spread candy mixture evenly on cookie sheet with and offset spatula making sure that there are no overly thick or thin areas.

 - Let candy harden at room temperature for a couple of hours (you can speed up this process by placing cookie sheet in the refrigerator).